 This project sought to reinvigorate and upgrade a Grade II Listed Georgian Townhouse, previously sub-divided into four flats for a commercial developer client.

-The existing building is one of a an early 18th Century pair of townhouses, located in the Rectory Grove Conservation Area in Lambeth, south-west London.
-While may of the original architectural features had been lost during previous conversion into flats (circa.
-1970), much of the front façade has remained intact; with original panelled front entrance door and large timber sash windows with internal shutters.
+The existing building is an early 18th Century pair of townhouses, located in the Rectory Grove Conservation Area in Lambeth, south-west London.
+Many original architectural features had been lost during the building’s previous conversion into flats (circa.
+1970).
+Still, much of the front façade was intact, with an original panelled front entrance door and large timber sash windows with internal shutters.

 We also had to research how the building’s original planform had been altered through the conversion to flats.
 This process was thorough and involved a close working relationship with the council’s conservation officer and the specialist contractors carrying out the works.

-Contractor: Eramo Construction
+Contractor: Eramo Design and Build